List of HTTP status codes: 4xx client error

-5xx server errors
+5xx server error

-The server failed to fulfil a request.

-Response status codes beginning with the digit "5" indicate cases in which the server is aware that it has encountered an error or is otherwise incapable of performing the request.
+5xx status indicates that the server is aware that it has encountered an error or is otherwise incapable of performing the request.
 Except when responding to a HEAD request, the server should include an entity containing an explanation of the error situation, and indicate whether it is a temporary or permanent condition.
 Likewise, user agents should display any included entity to the user.
 These response codes are applicable to any request method.